2020 Best Online Art Schools & Degrees

 The academic requirement for many art and design positions is usually a bachelor's degree, but candidates must also demonstrate talent and experience.
 Most students who complete a bachelor's degree program will graduate with a polished portfolio, which can also be useful for finding a job.
-Advanced art and design professions, such as art direction or administration, will usually require applicants to have a master's degree or some professional certification beyond an undergraduate degree.
+Advanced art and design professions, such as art direction or administration, will usually require applicants to have a master's degree or professional certification beyond an undergraduate degree.

-Students in an online MFA program typically devote one to three years taking studio and theory courses while also working on a thesis project.
 Online master's programs in art and design can be completed in both professionally oriented areas as well as fine arts.
 The degrees can provide the necessary training to seek professional licensure, along with the opportunity to develop a compelling art portfolio.
 Students can pursue these degrees in more than a dozen areas, such as animation, architecture, video game design, graphic design, and web design.
 To learn more about online master's programs in art and design, see our master's overview which includes a list of the best programs.

 Online certificate programs in art and design can help boost students' professionalism, as well as their innate skills.
 Most certificates are obtained within 6 to 12 months and require the completion of 28 to 30 credit hours.
 High school graduates and those who've obtained a GED are eligible for enrollment.